MicrosoftDocs/power-platform/power-virtual-agents/guidance/deflection-playbook.md

 ---
 title: "Deflection optimization techniques for Power Virtual Agents"
-description: "Set of best practices on how to deflection rate in a PVA chatbot"
+description: "Set of best practices on how to improve deflection rate in a PVA chatbot"
 author: athinesh

 ms.date: 1/20/2023